Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 FAQ: Custom Barndominium Plans vs. Stock Plans

-Are stock barndominium plans cheaper than custom plans?
+Are stock barndominium plans cheaper?

 Are custom barndominium plans worth it?